Tempo (automobile): Off-road vehicle

-Tempo Matador and Tempo Wiking
+Matador, Wiking and Rapid

-Parallel to the Hanseat came the Tempo four-wheel delivery van Matador and Wiking in the program.
-In contrast to the similar van, Volkswagen released at about the same time 0.75-ton VW T1, the direct competitor of Matador.
-The first Matador from 1949 (whose front-end was compared with a boxer's face) were powered by 25-horsepower VW industrial engines sourced directly from VW.
-Since Tempo had failed to conclude a long-term supply contract with the managing director of VW, Heinz Nordhoff.
-In 1952, the delivery of this engine stopped to the company at short notice.
-Thereafter, the Matador was fitted with either a two-stroke of 672 cc or a four-cycle engine (1092 cc, 34 hp), both of which came from the engineering office of Müller in Andernach.
-In 1953, the Wiking came on to the market, a 3/4 ton (up to 850 kg payload) truck with a 17 PS 452 cc two-stroke Heinkel engine.
+Parallel to the Hanseat the four-wheel delivery vans Matador and Wiking were added to the Tempo lineup.

+At about the same time Volkswagen started offering the 0.75-ton VW T1, a direct competitor of Matador.
+The first Matador from 1949 (whose front-end has been compared to a boxer's face) was powered by a 25-horsepower VW industrial engine sourced directly from Volkswagen.
+As Tempo failed to secure a long-term supply contract with the managing director Heinz Nordhoff, Volkswagen stopped the delivery of this engine at short notice in 1952.
+Thereafter, the Matador was fitted with either a two-stroke-engine of 672 cc or a four-stroke-engine (1092 cc, 34 hp), both of which came from the engineering office of Müller in Andernach.

+In 1953, the Wiking entered the market, a 3/4 ton (up to 850 kg payload) truck with a 17 PS 452 cc two-stroke Heinkel engine.
 The Wiking was built until 1955.

-The Wiking-based Rapid is a minibus which was built from 1957 to 1963.
-The Rapid was powered by a 948 cc and 34 PS engine supplied by the Austin Motor Company.
+The Wiking-based Rapid was a minibus which was built from 1957 to 1963.
+It was powered by a 948 cc and 34 PS engine supplied by the Austin Motor Company.